AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/using-stream-content/archive-and-unarchive-stream-content.md

 ## Unarchive Stream Content {#unarchive-stream-content}

-1. Select your engagement program and go to the **Streams** tab.
+1. Select your engagement program and go to the **[!UICONTROL Streams]** tab.

    ![](assets/image2014-9-15-17-3a42-3a11.png)

-1. Click on the gear icon for your stream then click **Show archived content**.
+1. Click on the gear icon for your stream then click **[!UICONTROL Show archived content]**.

    ![](assets/image2014-9-15-17-3a42-3a15.png)

-1. Now that you can see the archived content, click the gear icon for the content you want to unarchive, then click **Unarchive**.
+1. Now that you can see the archived content, click the gear icon for the content you want to unarchive, then click **[!UICONTROL Unarchive]**.

    ![](assets/image2014-9-15-17-3a42-3a24.png)